iyobo/jollofjs/readme.md

 ```
 npm i -g jollofjs
 ```
-You also need to have mongoDB and Redis up and running.
+You also need to have `mongoDB` and `Redis` installed and running.
+Redis is used for sessions, and mongoDB is the default data adapter your skeleton app will come with.
+However you are notYou can change that adapter to that of another datasource later.

 Create your JollofJS app with: